appacademy/SWEO-Part-Time-Resources/1-Module/1-week/4-day/README.md

 - An array holds a `ORDERED LIST` of data
 - We can call each item in an array an `element`
 - Index starts at 0
+- When array gets passed as an argument it is passed as reference therefore any changes to that array would mutate it.

 `Syntax`